Solomon-analytics/SQL-Order_Management_Data_Warehouse-Project/README.md

 ### Building the Order Management Data Warehouse (Data Engineering)

 #### Objective:
-Develop a modern data warehouse using SQL to consolidate data from ERP and CRM sources for each of the data for Sales, shipment, customers, stores, products, sales person data, which will be consumed for  data analysis tasks and reporting.
+Develop a modern data warehouse using SQL to consolidate data from POS and CRM sources for each of the data for Sales, shipment, customers, stores, products, sales person data, making it ready for analysis and reporting.

 ##### Specifications:
-- **Data Sources**: Import data from two source systems (ERP and POS) provided as CSV files.
+- **Data Sources**: * All data used in this project is **simulated** and generated for learning purposes.
 - **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
-- **Integration**: Consolidate data from both source into a single, user-friendly data model designed for analytical queries
+- **Integration**: Consolidate data from ERP and POS into a single, user-friendly data model designed for analytical queries and reporting.
 - **Documentation**: Provide clear documentation of the data model to support business both business stakeholders and analytics team.